Ridzzz0Alam/allergen_extractor/README.md

 This documentation is designed to help you work efficiently and accurately.
 For the latest updates and additional resources, visit our support portal.

 ---

-*Document prepared for end-users of the Allergen & Nutrition Extractor application.
-For technical documentation, please refer to the Developer Documentation.*